Nutrition Therapy

 1. Prioritize Protein at Every Meal

 Protein is one of the most powerful tools for stabilizing blood sugar.
-It slows digestion, dampens glucose spikes, and supports steady energy release.
+It slows digestion, dampens glucose spikes, and maintains healthy muscle mass (the most metabolically active tissue in the body, and supports steady energy release.

 Easy ways to increase protein:

-• Aim for a palm‑sized portion (4–6 oz) at meals
+• Aim for a palm‑sized portion (4–6 oz) at all meals.
+Center your meals around a protein source and accessorize it with other nutrient-sense foods.

-• Add protein to snacks: Greek yogurt, nuts, eggs, cottage cheese, hemp seeds
+• Add protein to snacks, such as Greek yogurt, nuts, eggs, cottage cheese, and hemp seeds.

 2. Add Fiber or Choose Complex Carbohydrates

-Fiber slows glucose absorption and feeds beneficial gut bacteria that influence metabolic health.
-Complex carbs provide a steadier, more sustainable source of energy.
+Fiber slows the release and the absorption of glucose, and yields short-chain fatty acids that feed beneficial gut bacteria and positively influence metabolic health.
+Fibrous, complex carbs provide a steadier, more sustainable source of energy.

 Great fiber‑rich options: